 How can we best help our children when they have problems?

-Bernie Siegel, author, doctor, and lecturer gives us some advice about how to best help our children when they are struggling with problems.
+Bernie Siegel, retired pediatric surgeon, author, and lecturer gives us some advice about how to best help our children when they are struggling with problems.

 Bernie says, “My kids would tell me that they had a problem.
 I’d say, ‘Well, sit right down and tell me about it.’
 Then I would proceed to share some of my problem-solving wisdom with them.
 After all I had several degrees and was a doctor, lecturer and author.
 However, after a few minutes they would jump up and say, ‘Oh Dad you’re no help.
 You don’t understand.’